nais/handbook/docs/technical/tenant-setup/1-nais.md

 ## Add the new tenant to the Nais billing account

-Use your NAV GCP account to do this:
+Use your Nav GCP account to do this:

 - https://console.cloud.google.com/billing/
    - Billing -> Account Management -> Right side menu (Show info panel) -> Add principal